 The Ontario Ministry of Health and Long-Term Care provides medical care to Ontario residents through the Ontario Health Insurance Program (OHIP).
 The Ministry also provides in-home care for disabled or ill persons and special equipment for people with disabilities.
 General guides to health care in Ontario are provided by Ontario.ca and Settlement.Org.

 If you need an interpreter to understand a doctor or nurse practitioner, help may be available.
 You can bring a friend or family member.
 The hospital has a 24-hour language line.
 The New Canadians Centre may be able to find a volunteer who speaks your language.

 How do I get health insurance?

 Health Card – Ontario Health Insurance Plan (OHIP)

-All Canadian citizens, permanent residents, protected persons and some work permit holders who reside in Ontario may be eligible for the Ontario Health Insurance Plan (OHIP).
+All Canadian citizens, permanent residents, protected persons and some work permit holders who live in Ontario may be eligible for the Ontario Health Insurance Plan (OHIP).

 When you arrive in Peterborough, ask about eligibility, or apply for a Health Card (OHIP) at the ServiceOntario centre located at 300 Water Street, inside Robinson Place (MNR building).
 You will need to bring 3 original documents that prove your citizenship/immigration status, residency in Ontario, and identity.
-For more details on which documents are accepted, download the OHIP Document List.
+Click here to see which documents are accepted.

 There is a three-month waiting period before you will be covered by OHIP.
 This waiting period begins on the day on which you establish residence in Ontario.
 You must be physically present in Ontario for at least 153 days of the first 183 days after you establish residence.
 To keep your OHIP coverage, you must always be physically present in Ontario for at least 153 days in any 12-month period.
 Protected persons do not have to wait 3 months to apply for OHIP.